CMU-IDS-Fall-2022/assignment-3-yoyo/writeup.md

 <!-- TODO: **A rationale for your design decisions.** How did you choose your particular visual encodings and interaction techniques?
 What alternatives did you consider and how did you arrive at your ultimate choices? -->

 -  Our comparision has mainly been count of total song reproductions and total playtime of this songs.
 We have used filters to give a bigger control on the data we were comparing.
 Other alternatives would have been comparing focusing on album, or by collaborations, using the other artist data on the songs.
 For example, Bad Bunny's song 'LA NOCHE DE ANOCHE' is the 36th most played song in the dataset, Rosalia is the second singer of this song.
 However, Rosalia doesn't make it to the top played songs until position 55th, with her song 'LA FAMA'.
 Which second artist is The Weekend, who is the 4th more played artist of Spotify.
-- For the theme, we weree inspired by the spotify colors.
+- For the theme, we were inspired by the spotify colors.
 Dark background, white text and bright colors.
 - Try to embed javascript and p5js to the sttreamlit app to have more interactive visual content.
 This is (**Reused code from Previous class Generative systems where I developed the squarify function to generate floor plans)

 ## Development